Yoshiki1996/PythonAPI---Data-Retrieval-Using-MySQL/README.md

 For the first time a plot is generated, you will obtain a plot from the beginning to end of the dataset.
 If you run wemo_data multiple times (eg. running code on different days) notice that in the table generated in mysql, IND\_[SWITCH_NAME] there are two columns of interest: mysql_index and python_index. mysql_index fetches the data index corresponding to that particular day, and by setting start_index = cursorObject.fetchall()[python_index][0] (line 477), you can plot starting from that data.
 All is explained starting from line(436).

+# Different types of plots:
+MAKE_PLOT(X,Y):
+This plots the currentpower vs. time from the original set of data.
+This may not be optimal if one wants to minimize the amount of data sets for optimizing memory space.

+PLOT_FINALDATA_SMOOTHING(X,Y):
+This plots the currentpower vs. time first smoothing out the original data set.
+The maximum value is then stored using argmax which will be a reference point to be connected.
+This will reduce the amount of dataset although if one wants to keep the currentpower drained by the appliance as is, then it may not be optimal.

+PLOT_FINALDATA(X,Y):
+This plots the currentpower vs. time first storing the point where currentpower = 0[W].
+It will neglect all the other points with 0[W] until there is a change in current - this interval will then be stored.
+It is the same plot as MAKE_PLOT(X,Y) reducing the amount of unnecessary data.

 # Requirements:
 1) Python Version 3 or higher
 2) A database named, 'DATA' in MySQL